-#OTD Today is the anniversary of the death of Rudolph Jacob Camerarius the botanist who demonstrated the existence of sexes in plants.
+#OTD Today is the anniversary of the death of Rudolph Jacob Camerarius, the botanist who demonstrated the existence of sexes in plants.
 He died in 1721.

 Camerarius was born in Germany.
 He was a professor of natural philosophy.

-He identified and defined the male parts of the flower as the anther and he did the same for the female part; the pistol.
+He identified and defined the male parts of the flower as the anther, and he did the same for the female part; the pistol.
 And, he figured out that pollen made production possible.
 His work was recorded for the ages in a letter he wrote to a peer in 1694 called On the sex of plants.

-#OTD Today is the anniversary of the death of the Spanish priest, botanist, physician, and naturalist José Celestino Mutis who spent almost 50 years in Columbia where he is regarded as a national treasure for his scientific work.
+#OTD Today is the anniversary of the death of the Spanish priest, botanist, physician, and naturalist José Celestino Mutis who spent almost 50 years in Columbia, where he is regarded as a national treasure for his scientific work.

 In the 18th century, Columbia and the area around it was known as New Granada.
 Given his lifetime spent in Granada, Mutis was able to leave a lasting legacy.
 He created an impressive library complete with thousands of books on botany and the natural world.
 He also built a herbarium with over 24,000 species.
-Only Joseph Banks had a herbarium that rivaled Mutis; and Banks had more resources and more support from the English government.
+Only Joseph Banks had a herbarium that rivaled Mutis, and Banks had more resources and more support from the English government.

-Mutis approached the job of documenting the flora of Granada in a very unique way; he accomplished his mission by enlisting others.
+Mutis approached the job of documenting the flora of Granada in a unique way; he accomplished his mission by enlisting others.
 During his time in Granada, Mutis worked with over 40 local Creole artists.
 He recruited them and trained them.
 He brought them to a studio where they could work all day long in silence.
 In short, Mutis set up a botanical production machine that was unsurpassed in terms of the output and the level of excellence for the times.
 At one point, Mutis had up to twenty artisans working all at one time.
 One artist would work on the plant habit while another would work on specific aspects or features.
-The Mutis machine created over 6,500 pieces of art; botanical sketches and watercolors painted with pigments made from local dyes which heightened their realism.
+The Mutis machine created over 6,500 pieces of art - including botanical sketches and watercolors painted with pigments made from local dyes, which heightened their realism.

 On the top of the Mutis bucket-list was the dream of a Flora of Bogata.
 Sadly it never happened.
 Mutis died in Granada in 1808.
 Eight years later, the King of Spain ordered all of the output from the Mutis expedition to be shipped back home.
-All the work created by the Creole artisans and the entire herbarium were packed into 105 shipping crates and sent to Spain where they sat and sat and sat and waited... until 1952 when a handful were used in a large folio series.
+All the work created by the Creole artisans and the entire herbarium were packed into 105 shipping crates and sent to Spain where they sat and sat and sat and waited... until 1952 when a handful was used in a large folio series.
 Then the Mutis collection waited another 60 years until 2010 when they were finally exhibited at Kew.

 #OTD Today is the birthday of the Harvard and Smithsonian botanist, taxonomist and plant collector Lyman Bradford Smith who was born on this day in 1904.

-All week long The Daily Gardener is sharing quotes from the author Beverley Nichols.
+All week long, The Daily Gardener is sharing quotes from the author Beverley Nichols.